-Should you throw away furniture that has been contaminated by mold or should you keep it and try to remediate the mold growth?
+Should you throw away furniture that has been contaminated by mold or can moldy furniture be saved?
 Deciding what to do with mold-infested furniture is not always a straightforward decision but whichever course of action you decide to take will depend on various factors.
 For you to undertake mold remediation on wood, the mold needs to be visible.
 Your decision may also depend on whether primary or secondary contamination has taken place.

 Primary contamination takes place when a piece of furniture directly facilitates mold growth given the moisture level of the furniture.
 For example, a wet seat or a piece of furniture that absorbs water following floods or leakages in the building is directly supporting mold growth.
 Secondary contamination occurs when a piece of furniture is close to other items that are mold infested or is placed in a mold-infested area.
 Even though the piece of furniture is not directly supporting mold formation, it can easily become contaminated due to proximity.

 It is advisable to throw away furniture that succumbs to primary contamination, more so if the piece of furniture absorbs a lot of water.
 In case you catch the mold growth early, you might not have to throw the furniture as the growth could just be on the surface.